-A New Year’s celebration was marked by two traditions in my family: fireworks and black-eyed peas.
+My family’s New Year’s celebration always included fireworks and black-eyed peas.
 Many of the fireworks were left over from my father’s superb Christmas collection, which contained the usual array of bottle rockets, Roman candles and firecrackers, but he always had a few fire fountains and a loud sparkling rocket or four put away for the last night in December.
-The peas, which we had on the table pretty much year-round, assumed an incandescence all their own that night as a signature of memory and togetherness.
+The peas, which we had on the table pretty much year-round, assumed an incandescence all their own that night as signatures of memory and rapport.

 Our freedom of worship brought many people to this country.
 Among the earliest were Jews who had endured centuries of barely tolerable hardships.
-Many Sephardic Jews settled in South Carolina, Georgia and Maryland well before the Civil War, and they brought with them their tradition of eating black-eyed peas at Rosh Hashana.
+Many Sephardic Jews settled in South Carolina, Georgia, and Maryland well before the Civil War, and they brought with them their tradition of eating black-eyed peas at Rosh Hashana.
 In time, this custom spread to their New World neighbors who were already familiar with the bean (yes, a black-eyed pea is a bean) but doubtless confused as to why the Jews celebrated New Year so early and didn’t use a ham bone in their peas like everyone else did.
-Still, the tradition caught on and endured, one of the more evident examples of the South’s many-layered and multifaceted culinary heritage.
+Still, the tradition caught on and endures as evidence of the South’s many-layered and multifaceted culinary heritage.